 It may be noted that the earlier feature which included the requirement of a 'U' visa sticker on the foreign passport of an Overseas Citizen of India (OCI) cardholder which was affixed through the match-up procedure has been dispensed with w.e.f.
 29 January 2015.
 Following the change in rules, registered OCI cardholders would carry their valid foreign passport and the OCI Registration Certificate for entry/exit from India.
 Immigration authorities in the Immigration Checkposts (ICPs) have been requested not to insist on production of the foreign passport containing the 'U' visa sticker in the case of OCI cardholders while they enter/exit India and the immigration clearance may be granted based on production of the OCI card and a valid passport.
 All existing OCI cardholders and new applicants for an OCI card are requested to take note of the aforementioned changes.

 4. Important notice for existing PIO card holders:

-In view of the Gazette Notification No. 26011/01/2014 – IC.I dated 9th January, 2015 issued by the Central Government wherein it was specified that the PIO Scheme was withdrawn and all existing Persons of Indian Origin (PIO) card holders registered as such shall be deemed to be Overseas Citizens of India (OCI) card holders, existing holders of PIO cards are advised to act as per following instructions at the earliest:
+In view of the Gazette Notification No. 26011/01/2014 – IC.I dated 9th January, 2015 issued by the Central Government wherein it was specified that the PIO Scheme was withdrawn and all existing Persons of Indian Origin (PIO) card holders registered as such shall be deemed to be Overseas Citizens of India (OCI) card holders, existing holders of PIO cards are advised to act as per following instructions before 30 September 2015: